stolostron/rhacm-docs/.github/ISSUE_TEMPLATE.md

 The doc team and dev team works together to ensure the following standards are implemented in every task or concept:

 1. **Quality introductions** (formally known as Short Descriptions) that briefly discuss the component or feature and why the user should continue to read or complete the task.
-Style guides recommend no more that 50-word introductions.
+Style guides recommend no more than 50-word introductions.

 2. **Required access level** for each task, displayed at the beginning of the topic.